 But everyone knew her as "Nancy".

-- Incredibly Long Note: The last minute and 12 seconds of "While My Guitar Gently Weeps" consists of George Harrison singing Still my guitar gently weeeeeeeee-eeeeeeee-EEEEEEEE accompanied by his powerful guitar and his haunting Aaah...
+- Incredibly Long Note: The last minute and 12 seconds of "While My Guitar Gently Weeps" consists of George Harrison singing Still my guitar gently weeeeeeeee-eeeeeeee-EEEEEEEE accompanied by Eric Clapton's powerful guitar and his haunting Aaah...
 Aaah... and Yeah!
 Yeah!
 Yeah! which can be heard in the background.

 - Indecisive Parody: "Yer Blues".
 Lennon wrote it as a parody of the British Blues Rock scene, but the song rocks so hard that it succeeds on its own terms.
 Beatles scholar Ian MacDonald characterized "Yer Blues" as "half-satirical, half-earnest".